Collection: Emily Kngwarreye

 Early Life and Cultural Foundations

-Before her late-blossoming art career, she worked as a stock hand and domestic worker on cattle stations.
+Before her late-blossoming art career, she worked as a stock hand and domestic worker on cattle stations, unusual work for an Aboriginal woman of her generation, and one that reflected her independence and strength from an early age.
 These decades spent walking and working the land provided the profound ecological and spiritual knowledge that would later explode onto her canvases.
-Her artistic language was first forged through ceremonial body painting and craft traditions, long before she ever touched a paintbrush.
+Her artistic language was first forged through ceremonial body painting (Awelye) and craft traditions, long before she ever touched a paintbrush.

 Artistic Journey